diffix/reference/docs/led-issues.md

 ### First derivative difference attack, static and dynamic noise

 Now let's see what happens when we add dynamic noise layers.
-We can suppose for the sake of this discussion that the dynamic noise layers are seeded in part by the AIDVS in the bucket.
+We can suppose for the sake of this discussion that the dynamic noise layers are seeded in part by the AIDVSs in the bucket.

 | L query     | R query | L answer                  | R answer ex    | R answer in         | diff                      |
 |-------------|---------|---------------------------|----------------|---------------------|---------------------------|